-Professor Graham Henderson – Vice Chancellor of Teesside University (2003 – present)
+Professor Graham Henderson – Vice Chancellor of Teesside University (2003 – 2015)

 Professor Graham Henderson became Vice Chancellor of Teesside University on 1 April 2003, prior to that (from February 1999), he was Deputy Vice Chancellor (Academic and Development) at Teesside with responsibility for the strategic development of the University’s academic portfolio.
 This included learning and teaching, quality and standards, library and information systems, lifelong learning, the development of collaborative partnerships and the personnel and staff development work of the University.